Note: This was originally published on the Learndot blog.

 We needed an identity.
 We considered 99designs, but Nik felt strongly that we wanted to work with a professional who we could have a relationship with, would get to know us and our business, and could provide a full identity package beyond a logo.
 Design is something everyone on our teams values deeply, so it wasn’t a hard sell.

-We asked our network for recommendations, and Adam Saint (Creative Director at 10sheet) recommended his old classmate, Roger Dario.
+We asked our network for recommendations, and Adam Saint (co-founding designer at Bench) recommended his old classmate, Roger Dario.
 I visited his portfolio and was floored: He’s designed some of Vancouver’s best young brands and has a fresh yet professional style.

 Roger’s process was roughly this: he gave us 3 initial directions and we were to choose one and iterate from there.
 In the end, we used one of his first directions, nearly exactly as originally presented – though we explored countless iterations on the theme.
 Logo design is notoriously hard to find consensus on, ask five people and somehow you’ll end up with ten opinions.
 It’s a delicate balance of incorporating the opinions you trust and politely ignoring the ones you don’t.